graalvm/mx/docs/layout-distributions.md

   The `extracted-dependency:` prefix is followed by a dependency name (potentially qualified by the suite name).

   If only certain files should be extracted, a `/` followed by a glob pattern can be appended.
-  Using `|` instead of `/` to separate the dependency form the glob will cause the copy to be done with no de-referencing of the source.
 * `link` creates a symbolic link.
   The `link:` prefix should be followed by the content of the link (a relative path from the directory containing the link).
 * `string` creates a file with the content following the `string:` prefix.